Yosuda Indoor Cycling Bike Review

 Comfort

 The Yosuda is a comfortable exercise bike.
-It can't quite match the comfort of the relaxed recumbent and semi-recumbent competition, but we feel it is quite agreeable for an upright style model.
-It has a comfortable seat as well as a large range of adjustment in both the seatpost and handlebars.
+It can't quite match the comfort of the relaxed recumbent models, but we feel it is quite agreeable for an upright style model.
+It has a comfortable seat as well as a large range of adjustments in both the seatpost and handlebars.
 On test rides up to 1.5 hours, we remained comfortable while exercising on this bike.

-Both the seatpost and the handlebars offer a broad range of height adjustment.
-Yosuda claims and an inseam height range 25 to 35 inches, and there are eight indexed seatpost positions.
-Our primary tester is 6-feet tall with a 32-inch inseam, and he had the seatpost height maxed out and had perfect leg extension.
+Both the seat post and the handlebars offer a broad range of height adjustments.
+Yosuda claims and an inseam height range of 25 to 35 inches, and there are eight indexed seat post positions.
+Our primary tester is 6-feet tall with a 32-inch inseam.
+He had the seat post height maxed out and had perfect leg extension.
 It seems that there is enough adjustment range for this bike to work for riders between 5 and 6 or so feet tall, depending on inseam length.
-There is also about two inches of fore and aft adjustment for the seat where it attaches at the top of the seatpost.
+There is also about two inches of fore and aft adjustment for the seat where it attaches at the top of the seat post.
 The handlebars can also be raised or lowered to suit your preferences with five indexed positions and 6.5 inches of vertical height adjustment.

 User Interface

 Yosuda didn't go out of their way to impress anyone with the display and controls on this exercise bike.
+It earned a below-average score for this metric.
 The battery-powered console is attached to a bracket in the center of the handlebars with a single button to scroll through data fields and a small LCD screen.
-The resistance is adjusted by turning a little red knob on the main frame of the bike.
+The resistance is adjusted by turning a little red knob on the mainframe of the bike.

 Features